rotaract5040/rotaract5040.github.io/_clubs/vancouver_young_professionals.md

         No matter what we’re doing, we’re having fun and working as a team.
 That has led to strong friendships within our club.
 If you want to join the Rotaract family, we would be happy to have you on our team!

-    meetings: Meetings are held the second Monday of each month from 7:00pm to 9:00pm at Robert Lee YMCA (955 Burrard Street, Vancouver).
+    meetings: Meetings are held the first Monday of each month from 6:00pm to 8:00pm online via ZOOM until further notice.
+For a link to the meeting, please email us or message us on social media.

 embedded_calendar: |
     <iframe src="https://calendar.google.com/calendar/embed?src=vancouveryoungprofessionals%40gmail.com&amp;ctz=America/Vancouver" style="border: 0" scrolling="no" width="800" height="600" frameborder="0"></iframe>